Site Overlay

 Dawn

-However once I thought some more (and before I realized that the steroid spray was a likely precipitating cause) I became more concerned.
+However, once I thought some more (and before I realized that the steroid spray was a likely precipitating cause) I became more concerned.
 While I didn’t have many of the signs of elevated mood I was accustomed to, my mind was behaving as it does when my mood is very elevated: making connections, generating ideas, elucidating in a way that felt powerful (more soon).
 Once I considered that fact I began to wonder if I was actually at the beginning of a process the likes of which I had never experienced before.
 And, having experienced the transition from mania to psychosis once, I had to wonder what might start happening in my mind once the other signs of elevation started to appear, which, gradually, they did.

-For some months prior to this I had been using small amounts of a Cannabidiol (CBD) extract (legal in Ontario) as an occasional (1 – 4 times a month) sleep aide and it seemed to help somewhat both with sleep and to dampen a rising mood at the very beginning of the elevation process.
+For some months prior to this, I had been using small amounts of a Cannabidiol (CBD) extract (legal in Ontario) as an occasional (1 – 4 times a month) sleep aide and it seemed to help somewhat both with sleep and to dampen a rising mood at the very beginning of the elevation process.

 Unfortunately, one of my great limitations is that in many contexts I find reading very difficult.
 My grasp of the Monadology as presented by Leibniz is crude and uncertain because I’ve hardly been able to make it through the fairly dense texts that describe it.
 And while my friend and I talk about many things, philosophy tends to be an incidental part of our conversations.

-And recognizing that possibility was where my situation began to be a real challenge, particularly when I realized that I could be early yet in the trajectory of rising mood.
+That possibility was where my situation began to be a real challenge, particularly when I realized that I could be early yet in the trajectory of rising mood.

 The visions remained with me and seemed to have remarkable elucidatory power in a range of contexts.
 At night, as I tried to sleep, they seemed to offer tantalizing possibilities for understanding all kinds of things.
 It was possible to manipulate them visually and infer conclusions from these manipulations…

 It all sounds mad, and to a degree most certainly is.
-The fundamental problem was that as I read, post-visions, more about the Monadology I could map Leibniz’s tenets onto what I saw.
+However, as I read, post-visions, more about the Monadology I could map Leibniz’s tenets onto what I saw.
 And this created a danger.

 While I have always understood myself to be “bright” because that’s how others have talked about me since childhood, I’ve never (particularly given my challenges studying and absorbing written information) thought of myself as an exceptional example of brilliance.
 It is pretty clear to me that some basic tasks that neurotypical people find fairly easy are almost impossible for my brain.
 The adept parts of my brain worked well enough to compensate for the not very adept parts.
-Together, they got me through university with a B to B+ average, nothing more.
+Together, they got me through a relatively easy undergraduate degree with a B to B+ average, nothing more.
 The possibility that I may have come up with my own elucidation of Leibniz’s metaphysics (apparently different in that the reasoning used to arrive at the visions I experienced is, itself, visual) presented a fundamental and unsettling challenge to my self-understanding.

 Could I have derived a personal understanding of being that elucidates, in its own way, the ideas of one the greatest intellects of the past 1,000 years?
 Just contemplating this possibility fed the emerging grandiosity of mania in a way that I knew would lead to nothing but disaster.

-Alongside doing so, over the last several months I’d become more playful and indulgent with the Trixie and Pluto, two “inner children” who I experienced as parts of myself and whose antics and thinking I had, from time to time, taken to describing on Twitter.
+Also, over the last several months I’d become more playful and indulgent with the Trixie and Pluto, two “inner children” who I experienced as parts of myself and whose antics and thinking I had, from time to time, taken to describing on Twitter.

 Strangest, but also consonant, for at least a few months now, I had noticed myself dropping pronouns from my writing more and more.
 Omitting the ‘I’ as I just did by starting this sentence with a gerund.